tedneward/Azgaarnoth/Classes/Monk/index.md

     if 'CON' not in npc.savingthrows: npc.savingthrows.append('CON')
     if 'INT' not in npc.savingthrows: npc.savingthrows.append('INT')
     if 'WIS' not in npc.savingthrows: npc.savingthrows.append('WIS')
-    if 'DEX' not in npc.savingthrows: npc.savingthrows.append('DEX')
+    if 'CHA' not in npc.savingthrows: npc.savingthrows.append('CHA')

     npc.traits.append("***Ki: Diamond Soul.*** Whenever you make a saving throw and fail, you can spend 1 ki point to reroll it and take the second result.")
 ```